JSheldon3488/Ultimate-Tic-Tac-Toe/README.md

     4. Rewrite unit tests for the individual TTTengine (done 100% Coverage)

-    5. Create an engine interface that my engines implement
+    5. Create an engine interface that my engines implement (Done)

     6. Create Main Menu Sceen and End of Game Sceen (done but not fancy menu)

-    7. Refactor
+    7. Refactor (Done for Engines)

     8. Refactor